 Examples include punctuating newspaper quotes, title case, when to capitalise job titles, punctuating dialogue, punctuating academic quotes and punctuating lists.
 Make your own document summarising the style you intend to follow so you can use it for reference in the exam.
 See our recommended style guides and other resources for the exam.

 A good tutor will be your strongest ally in passing.

 6. Review the finer points of punctuation

 As with your stylistic choices, make a list of the main punctuation marks that cause you problems.
 Take 30 minutes every two weeks to study one of them.
-Translators who do my course make the most mistakes with commas, semi-colons, colons, hyphens, en-dashes and em-dashes.Check out these useful ideas for making your #DipTrans study plan. #xl8 Click To Tweet
+Translators who do our courses make the most mistakes with commas, semi-colons, colons, hyphens, en-dashes and em-dashes.Check out these useful ideas for making your #DipTrans study plan. #xl8 Click To Tweet

 7. Plan your exam timing and have practice runs

 If you haven’t done a DipTrans preparatory course that helps you plan how to use your time in the DipTrans exam, then sitting down and figuring out your timings is high priority.
-Plan how long you will dedicate to selecting your text (in the case of papers 2 and 3), the first reading, drafting the translation, checking the draft for accuracy, editing the translation, proofreading it and printing it out (computer option).
+Plan how long you will dedicate to selecting your text (in the case of papers 2 and 3), the first reading, drafting the translation, checking the draft for accuracy, editing the translation and proofreading it.

 Then, try it out and refine it.
 Here are a few articles to help you find texts to practise for the CIOL Diploma in Translation exam: “How to Get DipTrans Past Papers for the Diploma in Translation Exam”, “Essentials for DipTrans Exam Unit 3E Social Science” and “Free Translation of General DipTrans Past Paper (Spanish to English)”.